Clean Buildings Roadmap

 • Drive change for a significant portion of the commercial and residential building stock

-The levers and their associated actions are mutually reinforcing.
+The levers and actions are mutually reinforcing.
 Clear building sector goals and accountability provide a North Star for syncing all levers and actions.
 Comprehensive codes and standards ensure each building segment has a regulated path to meet building sector goals by 2050.
 Modernized utility regulation aligns utility programs and policies with the goals and ties earnings to building performance outcomes and grid modernization.
 More investment in market transformation and innovative financing models provide strong market signals and scale support for compliance with codes and standards.
 New funding sources allow the state to invest in this network of levers to rapidly scale the clean buildings transition.

 • Tier 1 Buildings

-• Commercial Buildings >50k sq. ft.
+• Commercial Buildings > 50k sq. ft.

 • Tier 2 Buildings

-• Commercial Buildings >20k sq. ft. and ≤50k sq. ft.
+• Commercial Buildings > 20k sq. ft. and ≤ 50k sq. ft.

-• Multifamily Buildings >20k sq. ft.
+• Multifamily Buildings > 20k sq. ft.

 • Proposed Tier 3